-This metaphor highlights how we all have weak points and “burst” differently than our friends and loved ones.
-This awareness alone creates room for understanding and compassion, which is valuable enough during these hard times.
-More than that, having a clear sense of your weak points enables you to develop personalized cope ahead strategies maximizing selfcare.
+This metaphor highlights how we all have weak points.
+We “burst” differently than others.
+This awareness is important.
+It creates room for understanding, which is valuable during hard times.
+More than that, knowing your weak points helps you personalize cope ahead strategies.
 The question is, how to best zero in on those weak spots to address them ahead of time?